Some treatments aim to stop or prevent hearing loss. They’re called otoprotective treatments.

 At the moment, the companies developing otoprotective treatments are the ones that have progressed the most.
 The first drug for protecting hearing from damage due to cisplatin chemotherapy (Pedmark by Fennec Pharmaceuticals) successfully completed a Phase 3 clinical trial, and is now approved for use in children being treated for cancer.

 Find out more about the ongoing clinical trials for the prevention of hearing loss:

 - Safety and efficacy of DB-020 for protection from cisplatin-induced hearing loss, Phase 1 clinical trial in the US and Australia

 Sudden Hearing Loss & Cisplatin-induced hearing loss

-All the clinical trials presented in these pages are current as of September 2020 and represent a non-exhaustive list of the clinical trials that are currently taking place.
+This page is a non-exhaustive list of the clinical trials that are currently taking place.